Owl Duo Named To C-USA All-Academic Team for Second-Straight Year

 The $5.4 million is a substantial amount to put behind a college swim program, particularly in the current economic climate.
 Rice University believes that when it comes to a program like coach Huston's (with the type of student-athletes he recruits who become Rice Owls) it is money well-spent.

-Leading the program to the Conference USA league title in 2013, the Owls' second in the last three years, may have been some of his best coaching yet.
+In 2013 he led the program to the Conference USA league title, the Owls' second in three years.
 The Blue & Gray stormed to the league crown by winning six event championships (five individual and one relay).
 Seven school records fell (three individual and four relays) and there were eleven NCAA provisional qualifiers.
 Sophomore Casey Clark marked Rice's return to the NCAA Championships before a host of Owls went on to swim at the U.S. Nationals over the summer.
-For his efforts Huston was named the 2013 C-USA Coach of the Year for the third time in the last four seasons,
+For his efforts Huston was named the 2013 C-USA Coach of the Year for the third time.

 After he led the team to a come-from-behind second place finish at the 2012 Conference USA Championships, he coached two Owls (Casey Clark and Erin Flanigan) competing at the U.S. Olympic Trials.
 Rice set a total of five new school records in 2012.